Exploring the most popular volcano destinations in the Philippines should be one of your travel bucket lists.

 Elevation: 311 m (1,020 ft)

 And what makes this volcano unique, aside from the fact that it is small?
 It has a total of 47 overlapping cones and craters.
-It is also known as the world’s only volcano within a lake, within a volcano, within a lake, within a volcano.
+It is also known as the world’s only volcano within a lake, within a volcano, within a lake.
 Yes, it’s confusing, right?
 But it’s true.
 You can find the largest lake inside a large volcanic caldera that was formed hundreds of thousands of years ago.
 And inside that lake is a small volcano, and a lake again with a small island inside topped by a new volcanic crater.

-With all these interesting facts, going here is really an adventure.
-The things that you can do here include; climbing to the crater lake of the volcano, horseback riding, and crossing the Volcano island by boat.
+With all these interesting facts, going here is an adventure.
+The things that you can do here include; climbing the crater lake of the volcano, horseback riding, and crossing the Volcano island by boat.

 Being only 1,000 ft, this small but terrible volcano is one of the volcanoes in the Philippines that you shouldn’t miss.

 4. Mt.
 Apo

 Being the highest mountain in the Philippines, Mt Apo proves that it is not just a majestic volcano to admire, but is also a destination.
 This volcano is considered one of the active volcanoes in the Philippines although there’s no known recorded information about its eruption history.

 Because of its height which stands at 2,954 meters (9,692 ft), it’s also a popular hiking destination.
 However, the climb is not that easy, it requires enough knowledge and skills to pass through all the challenging trails.
 If it will be your first time climbing Mt.
 Apo, it is necessary to know first if you’re physically fit or not.
 A visit to a doctor is a great idea.
 Also, you should have complete hiking equipment for you to survive the hike.
 And don’t forget to know the laws regarding the climb.
 Since Mt.
 Apo is one of the country’s protected landmarks, there are rules and regulations that you should know.